FateEvent/Dr_Quine/README.md

 It's important to have a `0` (or NULL character) at the end of strings.

-Here are the registers in the order used for function parameters: rdi, rsi, rdx, rcx, r8, r9, r10.
+Here are the [registers](http://6.s081.scripts.mit.edu/sp18/x86-64-architecture-guide.html) in the order used for function parameters: rdi, rsi, rdx, rcx, r8, r9.

 To call `fprintf`, I followed the tips given in [this StackOverflow page](https://stackoverflow.com/questions/53948710/how-to-call-fprintf-function-in-assembly-code).